ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 ## Cover Finding and Complete Artwork Sets

+## WAV Conversion

+Each active WAV is an approval-backed conversion option rather than a dead-end warning.
+Approval creates a same-name FLAC, then renames the original WAV to the standard timestamped `.bak.…replaced-by-chatgpt.bak` form, preserves readable source metadata and conservative folder-derived title/artist/album/date details, embeds usable lyric/karaoke sidecars, uses an existing approved Front sidecar when present, or enters the normal cover-download/render/approval flow.
+The newly created FLAC is re-opened and audited before the action reports success.
+Existing FLACs are never overwritten.

 When an audio file lacks an embedded cover, interactive mode always offers a concrete choice.
 If local Front artwork exists, `Y` embeds it as before.
 If no local Front exists, `Y` invokes the same conservative discovery workflow as